ivanleoncz/PyCaptive/README.md

 ### Notice

-This application requires a server properly configured as router, with a proxy server configured as transparent mode.
-After having these two configurations, you'll be able to use this solution.
+This application requires a server properly configured as router, with a proxy server configured in transparent mode.

+That means, if you don't have these two solutions properly configured, **PyCaptive will not work.**

+A document will be provided in order to help with setup of a Firewall + Proxy (Transparent Mode).

+See the [Issue Tracking of PyCaptive](https://trello.com/b/u1cGtOD9/pycaptive) for more information about Improvements, Bugs and other topics.

 ### Status